 No crèche, just the Den, the kids club.

-Instead of a communal pool, there’s the beach.
-There’s no lifeguard, so you’ll need to keep an eye on tottering tots, but the water is pretty calm and flat.
+Sip Sip is the resort’s communal pool, complete with a baby pool for little ones.
+There’s no lifeguard at the pool or the beach, so you’ll need to keep an eye on tottering tots, but the water is pretty calm and flat.

-Babysitting is available for US$15 an hour; just book at least day ahead.
+Babysitting is available for US$20 an hour; just book at least day ahead.

 No need to pack